aabccd021/tiny-cookie-session/README.md

 This function tests your implementation by simulating session operations like insertion, token rotation, and deletion.
 Note that failed tests may leave data in your storage, so avoid running this in production.

-## How to decide `sessionExpiresIn`
+## How to decide `sessionExpiresIn` and `tokenExpiresIn`

+### Session Expiration Time

 The session expires after a period of inactivity equal to `sessionExpiresIn`.
 This is similar to "log out after X minutes of inactivity."
 For example, with `sessionExpiresIn: 30 * 60 * 1000` (30 minutes), a user can remain logged in indefinitely by making requests at least every 29 minutes.

-## How to decide `tokenExpiresIn`
+Expiration time will be extended both in the database `exp` and in the cookie `Expires`.

+Your choice for session expiration time should balance security and user experience:

+- Shorter session durations increase security but force users to log in more frequently
+- Longer session durations improve user experience but increase the risk if credentials are stolen

+### Token Expiration Time

 The `tokenExpiresIn` value controls how frequently tokens rotate when sessions are active.
 When a token expires but the session is still valid, the system generates a new token.

-Shorter token expiration times:
+Your choice for token expiration time affects:

-- Detect cookie theft faster
+- **Security vs. Storage Trade-off**: Shorter token expiration times help detect cookie theft faster but increase storage requirements
-- Increase storage requirements for token history
-- May cause unexpected logouts if requests take longer than the expiration time
+- **User Experience**: Excessively short token lifetimes may cause unexpected logouts if requests take longer than the token expiration time

 For example, if `tokenExpiresIn` is set to 15 minutes, and a user is continuously active for 3 hours, the system will store 12 tokens for that session.
-If the user remains active for days or weeks without logging out, the number of stored tokens will continue to grow.
-Consider implementing token garbage collection (see below) if you use short token expiration times with long-lived sessions.

 ## Basic Usage